Search FAQ

 You will upload ONLY four separate documents as PDF documents.
 Please adhere to the word and page limits.

-1. An anonymized research and teaching statement that is understandable to a non-specialist (recommended 2000 words/5 pages max).
-This statement is decoupled from the JEDI statement and evaluated by the department's screening rubrics (see the screening rubrics for Computer Science, Mathematics & Statistics, or Mechanical & Industrial Engineering).
+1. An anonymized teaching statement that is understandable to a non-specialist (recommended 1000 words/2 pages max).
+This statement is decoupled from the JEDI statement and evaluated using the department's screening rubrics (see the screening rubrics for the Chemistry & Biochemistry position).

 2. A statement that demonstrates a commitment to justice, equity, inclusion, and a diverse student population (1000 words/2 pages max).
-This statement is decoupled from the research and teaching statement and evaluated by the department's screening rubrics (see the screening rubrics for Computer Science, Mathematics & Statistics, or Mechanical & Industrial Engineering).
+This statement is decoupled from the teaching statement and evaluated using the department's screening rubrics (see the screening rubrics for the Chemistry & Biochemistry position).

 3. A normal curriculum vita.